 The following Perl and Bash scripts make up hooks of the the gaIdke package:

 remove git SHA-1 hash, iso commit date and author name before the final $ of a correctly smudged $Id string, which is ‘$Id: <filename> <ver> <hash> …$’. <filename> and <ver> can be any non white-space characters except <filename> and <ver> may not start with a $ to prevent a Heisenbug. <hash> is any length word consisting of lower case hex digits.

-Only $Id strings which contain a white-space separated <hash> in the right place are cleaned.
+Only $Id strings that contain a white-space separated <hash> in the right place are cleaned.
 This makes sure that any $Id strings imported from legacy repositories are not modified.

-‘clean’ is called by numerous git operation, in particular by ‘git add’, ‘git status’ and ‘git diff’.
+‘clean’ is called by numerous git operations, in particular by ‘git add’, ‘git status’ and ‘git diff’.
 This ensures that files containing smudged $Id strings compare correctly with committed versions.